splunk/ta_cisco_webex_add_on_for_splunk/output/ta_cisco_webex_add_on_for_splunk/README.md

 #### 2. Create Input

+**Webex Meetings Input**

-The **webex_meetings** input is used to fetch the data from both [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint and [Meeting Participants](https://developer.webex.com/docs/api/v1/meeting-participants/list-meeting-participants) endpoint.
+The **Webex Meetings** input is used to fetch the data from both [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint and [Meeting Participants](https://developer.webex.com/docs/api/v1/meeting-participants/list-meeting-participants) endpoint.
 It allows users to retrieve account-wide reports on past meetings and their correlated meeting participants.

 **Please Note**: The input only returns the **historical** meeting reports and participant reports.
 The reports are only ingested into Splunk after the meetings have ended.
 To avoid ingesting incomplete data, the input will have a 12 hours delay.

-The `Start Time` is requred.
+The `Start Time` is required.
 Set the starting date and time to fetch meetings & participants.
-The Start time is inclusive and should be in the format YYYY-Mon-DDTHH:MM:SSZ (example:2022-01-01T00:00:00Z).
+The Start time is inclusive and should be in the format YYYY-MM-DDTHH:MM:SSZ (example:2023-01-01T00:00:00Z).
 Start Time **MUST** be prior to 12 hours before current time.

 The `End Time` is optional.
 If you set it to be a specific date, only reports within the time range from Start Date to End Date will be ingested.
-The format should be YYYY-Mon-DDTHH:MM:SSZ.
+The format should be YYYY-MM-DDTHH:MM:SSZ (example:2023-02-01T00:00:00Z).

 The input uses checkpointing to avoid ingesting duplicate data.
-After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second)for the next run.
+After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.

 - Click on the `Inputs` button on the top left corner.
 - Click on `Create New Input` button on the top right corner.